GaijinEntertainment/quirrel/doc/source/modules/bindings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can use Sqrat::Table::Func() or Sqrat::Class::Func() to register a C++ function for use in a Quirrel script.
-Sqrat automatically handles argument and return value conversions between Squirrel and C++ types.
+Sqrat automatically handles argument and return value conversions between Quirrel and C++ types.

 C++: